 Advice and guidance

-The Student Funds Coordinator can provide advice on your application and signpost you to more specialist support if required (for example, if you’re trying to reach out to a particular group or you have specific event requirements).
+The Student Funds and Projects Coordinator can provide advice on your application and signpost you to more specialist support if required (for example, if you’re trying to reach out to a particular group or you have specific event requirements).

 Composition of the Funding Panel